 You’ll also want to dress appropriately for winter and bring plenty of warm clothes.
 You’ll stay pretty warm on your way to the Yurt, but once you arrive and stop moving you’ll want to bring some dry clothes and a parka to change into.
 As always I recommend that you take the 10 essentials with you.

 Traveling to the yurt can be done in many ways, but I think cross country skiing in is the funnest.
 If you are going to cross country or snowshoe in I recommend pulling a gear sled with all the food for your group.
 Typically we will put our personal gear in a backpack and then take turns pulling the community items in the sled.
 Such sleds can be rented from many of the places that rent camping and skiing gear.

-To learn more about the yurts or how to make reservations visit http://www.brorayurts.org/ Also feel free to leave any comments or ask me questions at DustinACook@gmail.com, and don’t forget to go out and have some fun!
+To learn more about the yurts or how to make reservations visit http://www.brorayurts.org/ Also feel free to leave any comments or ask me questions at DustinACook@gmail.com.
+If you'd like more information on fun outdoor adventures in Utah, subscribe to our blog here.
+And don’t forget to go out and have some fun!